HoffsMH/rps-strategies/notes.md

 ### WE HAVE A WORKING IOCAINE-POWDER!

 * I test drove it myself and its already pretty hard to go positive W/L against it.
 So COOL!
-*  I would have never thought this up in a million years, this Dan Egnor dude is a genius.
+*  I would have never thought this up in a million years, Dan Egnor is a genius.

 * I don't think I'll get to the  ```P'.0: second-guess the opponent``` and ```P'.1, P'.2: variations on a theme``` strategies.
 Im more interested in adding more prediction algorithms